How Forgiveness Therapy Can Benefit Mental Health And Well-Being

 How forgiveness therapy works

-Counselors practicing this type of therapy may try to help clients discuss their history to move forward from it.
+Counselors practicing this type of therapy may help clients discuss their history to move forward.
 Forgiveness therapists may have a background in educational psychology.
 They often work with clients affected by trauma to explore the traumatic event and come to terms with the experience.
 Depending on the severity of the client’s trauma, it may take some time before they feel comfortable discussing it thoroughly enough to develop an appropriate client goal for their treatment process.

 The process